 “Ring Verse” Analyzis

-Svartiska is the dialect of Swedish roleplayers.
-It was created by Mikael “Adragoor” Bynke in the late 1990's, so it's the oldest surviving Black Speech version nowdays.
+Svartiska Orkish is the dialect of Swedish roleplayers.
+It was created by Mikael “Adragoor” Bynke and David “Meldon” Burström in mid 1990's.
 Its name is translated from Swedish as “blackish”.
 Actually it doesn't sound very “blackish” because of using letters absent in Tolkien's examples and higher rate of open syllabes.
 The author himself states that Svartiska “has very little to do with the language invented by J.R.R.
 Tolkien”.
-But Swedish orc community is the most active it seems.
+But Swedish community is the most active it seems.
 So this dialect has very large vocabulary, and spread beyond Sweden to other countries.
-Some of its words became to get into LOS.
-I've recently discovered that there are some subdialects exist which differs in Grammar.
+It has many borrowings from MERP.
+There are some subdialects exist which differ in grammar.
 Attention!
-Svartiska dictionary was originally BS-Swedish and was translated into English later, therefore it has some typos and inaccuracy traslations.
+Svartiska dictionary was originally BS-Swedish and was translated into English later, therefore it has some typos and inaccurate translations.
 But the original seems to be vanished from the web.

 Horngoth is translated from Black Speech as “cowboy”, that was a nick of its creator.
+It started around the same time as Shadowlandian and these two dialects heavily influence each other.
 Many unique words of it are closer to original BS than LOS, sometimes sounding even more harsh than Tolkien's examples.
 Another distinctive feature in Horngoth is the vowel reduction in verb forming (i.e. ghashan – ghashn).
 But a lot of words are taken from other dialects because of their widespread use.
 So it sounds like LOS but sometimes uses Svartiska variants.
 Unfortunately it isn't widespread.

 There also other dialects, but they are whether disappeared from the web (as Mugbûrz) or are purely compilative.
 Example of the last case is Red Hand, lead by Lugrekh.
 It has even more adoptations from languages of real world including Slavic.
 This situation can be explained by looking at home country of its contributors (Poland, Bulgaria).
 Officially Red Hand dialect is a subset of Shadowlandian.
-But Lugrekh is the first one who mixed all the dialects described above indeed.
+But Lugrekh is the first one who mixed all dialects existing back then (around 2005: LOS, Svartiska, MERP, Horngoth).
 There were also Bulgarian and Russian dialects, defunct now.
 Both of them were created on the basis of LOS.
-Distinction is in some grammatic rules.
+Distinction was in some grammatic rules.

 I made an analyzis of Orcish-English-Russian dictionary using some automation script.
 As it could contain some errors in algorithm, and the whole word list with repeating stems and not the real text was analyzed it is not 100% accurate, but it's better than nothing.
 Diphtongs and some of consonants clusters pronounced as the single sound were treated as one letter.
 Finally, here are resulting tables.
 First column is based on Johanneson's Ring Verse analyzis, the second – on whole Tolkien's wordlist, others are for modern dialects which include original LOTR Black Speech words.
 All values are expressed in percents.